SuryankDixit/SuryankDixit/README.md

 <!-- - 👯 I’m looking to collaborate on [teensy-weensy-Database](https://github.com/SuryankDixit/teensy-weensy-Database) -->

 - 🤔 I’m looking for help with Design Patterns.
-If you are interested , we can learn together about Low level design and Design Patterns.
+If you are interested , we can learn about Low level design and Design Patterns together.

 - 💬 Ask me about **Data Structures and Algorithms, Computer Networks, Database Management, C, C++**